Iran warns US against seizing tanker

 "They should come to their senses that bullying and unilateralism cannot get anywhere in the world today."

-Mousavi urged other countries not to accept sanctions the United States has imposed on Iran "because they're not legitimate and have no legal basis".
+Mousavi urged other countries not to accept sanctions the US has imposed on Iran "because they're not legitimate and have no legal basis".

-Iran's judiciary chief Ebrahim Raisi called for legal action to be taken against Britain over the ship's detention.
+Iran's judiciary chief Ebrahim Raisi called for legal action to be taken against Britain over the vessel's detention.

 "Now following the release of the ship, the Islamic Republic of Iran should seek damages," he told state television.